cits3007/cits3007.github.io/assets/labs/lab04.md

   it gets from `/dev/zero` to the output file, and `conv=notrunc` tells it not to *truncate* the output file when it calls `open()`.

-3. Check your current disk usage, using `df -h .`.
+4. Now check your current disk usage again, using `df -h .`.

-    You should see something like the following output (it may vary somewhat depending on what virtualisation software you're using):
+    You should see output like the following:

     ```bash
     $ df -h .
     Filesystem      Size  Used Avail Use% Mounted on
-    /dev/vda3       124G  5.4G  111G   5% /
+    /dev/vda3       124G  6.4G  111G   5% /
     ```

-    This tells us that the filesystem has a capacity of 124GB, and that 5.4GB worth of files already exist (1GB of which will be the file we just created).
+    This is similar to the output from step 2, but now we are using 6.4&thinsp;GB of disk space -- our new 2&thinsp;GB file `myfile` is taking up space on the system.
+(If you aren't getting the expected output, check to make sure that `myfile` was properly created and is of the right size. `du -sh myfile` should report that the file exists and is around 2&thinsp;GB in size.)

+[^ssh]: If you are using Vagrant -- whether on Linux, Windows or MacOS -- then you can start a new SSH session by opening a new terminal window, `cd`-ing to the directory where your Vagrantfile is located, and running `vagrant ssh`. \
+  &nbsp; &nbsp;   If you are accessing your development environment in some other way (e.g. via Windows WSL or VS Code), and are not sure how to open a new terminal window, ask your lab facilitator for assistance.

-4. Run your compiled program:
+5. Run your compiled program:

     ```
-    $ ./keep_open
+    $ ./keep_open ./myfile
     opening file
     running 'tail'

     ```

     The program should then "hang" -- this is expected.
-Open a new terminal window and/or start a new SSH session to your VM in order to complete the next steps -- ideally, keep an eye also on what is happening in the original terminal window.
+Open a new terminal window and/or start a new SSH session[^ssh] to your VM in order to complete the next steps -- ideally, keep an eye also on what is happening in the original terminal window.

-5. Change the ownership of `myfile` to root, and allow only root to read or write to it:
+6. Change the ownership of `myfile` to root, and allow only root to read or write to it:

     ```